ap-pauloafonso/anchor-finder/README.md

 # html-link-parse

-A package to extract all link elements `<a href>` alongside with its content from html page using depth first alhorithm
+A package to extract all link elements `<a href>` alongside with its inner text content from html page using depth first algorithm